benhenn/Lets-Pic-app/README.md

 Why this App?
 I found it extremely helpful to take pictures from paper notes, things to remember, things to buy and so on.
 I use to do that with the native photo app from Android.
 All pictures are saved together in one folder.

-The Problem: I cant find the important picture in the mess of all the beauty shots.
+The Problem: I cant find the important pictures in the mess of all the other pictures i took.

 The Solution: An app for the important pictures.